read-write-web/banana-wiki/Scripting-with-Ammonite.md

 In the [Friend of a Friend](http://xmlns.com/foaf/spec/) profile we [downloaded above](http://bblfish.net/people/henry/card), Henry keeps the names of the people he knows, so that
- * if a link goes bad, he can remember who was at the end of the link
+ * if a link goes bad, he can remember who he intended the link to refer to (in order to fix it if possible)
  * to allow user interfaces to immediately give some information about what he was intending to link to to, without having to downloading more information.